aspectran/aspectran.github.io/_pages/en/aspectran/user-guide.md

 ## 2. Getting Started with Aspectran

+Aspectran is designed to be easy to start with.
+You can quickly create a "Hello, World" application to understand the basic structure and workflow of an Aspectran project.

+1.  **Project Setup**: Create a Maven project and add the `aspectran-core` dependency.
+2.  **Configuration**: Create an `aspectran-config.apon` file to define the base package for component scanning.
+3.  **Code**: Write a simple POJO class annotated with `@Component` and `@Request` to handle commands.
+4.  **Run**: Build the project and run it as a standalone application.

-For more details, please refer to the [Getting Started with Aspectran](/en/aspectran/getting-started/) document.
+For a step-by-step tutorial on building your first Aspectran application, please refer to the [Getting Started with Aspectran](/en/aspectran/getting-started/) document.

 ## 3. Aspectran Core Concepts